joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro3_graphs.md

 <div id="graphs" class="moduletarget" markdown=1>
 # Module graphs
-This module allows you to draw nice line graphs in the web interface.
+This module allows you to draw basic line graphs on the LCD screen, or on the web graph if you are running inside websensors.
 ```python
 # Set the style of a named graph in the output box.
 def set_style(graphName,colour,minVal,maxVal,subgraph_x=None,subgraph_y=None)